Central Macedonia

-Central Macedonia (/ˌmæsəˈdoʊniə/ MASS-ə-DOH-nee-ə; Κεντρική Μακεδονία, /el/) is one of the thirteen administrative regions of Greece, consisting the central part of the geographical and historical region of Macedonia.
+Central Macedonia is one of the thirteen administrative regions of Greece, consisting the central part of the geographical and historical region of Macedonia.
 With a population of almost 1.8 million, it is the second most populous region in Greece after Attica.
 The capital and largest city of the region is Thessaloniki.

 Geography

 The region of Central Macedonia is situated in Northern Greece, bordering the regions of Western Macedonia (west), Thessaly (south), Eastern Macedonia and Thrace (east), and bounded to the north at the international borders of Greece by the Republic of North Macedonia and Bulgaria.
 The southern part is coastal and is bathed by the Thermaic, Toroneos, Singitic and Strymonic gulfs.
 The largest city and capital of Central Macedonia is Thessaloniki.
 Serres is the second most populous city, followed by Katerini, Veria and Giannitsa.
 Central Macedonia is basically lowland and, with many rivers, is highly developed, both in the primary and the secondary sectors.
 The largest plain in Greece is situated in Central Macedonia.
 Thessaloniki, the metropolis of Macedonia, is Greece's second largest city.
 The highest mountains of the region of Central Macedonia are Mount Olympus (2,918 m.), Voras Mountains (2,524 m.), Pierian Mountains (2,193 m.), Vermio Mountains (2,065 m.) and Mount Athos (2,033 m.).
 The largest rivers are the Haliacmon, the Axios, the Loudias and the Gallikos (Echedoros), which all flow into the Thermaic Gulf, creating the Axios-Loudias-Aliakmonas National Park.
 Koroneia, Volvi, Doiran and Kerkini lakes are situated in Central Macedonia.
 The coasts are continuous, smooth, sandy and suitable for swimming (except the estuaries and the shores of the urban complex of Thessaloniki).